 The overarching principle is that an internship should qualify for academic credit only if it has genuine academic content (typically a significant reading list and a significant written evaluation or project).
 Unlike a classroom course, the student takes major responsibility for crafting the reading list and the written project.
 Our specific guidelines:

-- The internship will be graded credit/no-credit by the faculty sponsor.
-Credit will be based only upon the academic component of the internship (likely the reading and the writing) If at the end of the term the faculty sponsor finds that the academic component of the internship was not successfully completed, credit will be withheld.
+- The internship will be graded S/U by the faculty sponsor.
+Credit will be based only upon the academic component of the internship (likely the reading and the writing).
+If at the end of the semester, the faculty sponsor finds that the academic component of the internship was not successfully completed, the student will be assigned a U grade.

 - We will generally only consider applications for for-credit internships from students who have taken the relevant background courses.
 For example, we are unlikely to approve an internship at a financial institution from an applicant who has not pursued adequate background in our financial economics courses.